Adrenalineren/Bookies/README.md

 npm install
 npx nodemon index.js
 ```
-This will start the React frontend on http://localhost:3000.
+This runs the Express backend server on http://localhost:4000.

 ### 3. Start the frontend
 In a new terminal window: